 Wow!
-This summer is nearly over for me, the boys’ first day of the new school year is this coming Wednesday.
+This summer is nearly over for me, the kids’ first day of the new school year is this coming Wednesday.
 Sigh.

 We have had an incredibly full and fun family summer.
-Both of the boys are at a great age for really active trips.
+Both of my kids are at a great age for really active trips.

 We just got back from visiting Mesa Verde National Park in Southern Colorado.
 A truly amazing and magical place.